 Lala Lajpat Rai: The Lion of Punjab

 Lala Lajpat Rai, famously known as Punjab Kesari, or the “Lion of Punjab”, and he was one of the extremist members of the Indian National Congress.
-He formed a trio with Bipin Chandra Pal and Bal Gangadhar Tilak to be known as Lal-Bal-Pal where they executed several revolutionary activities.
+This great national leaders of india formed a trio with Bipin Chandra Pal and Bal Gangadhar Tilak to be known as Lal-Bal-Pal where they executed several revolutionary activities.
 He led the Punjab Protest against the Jallianwala Incident and Non-Cooperation Movement.

 He fought against the Simon Commission Protest and lost his life because of a lathi charge by the Britishers.